reflex-dev/reflex-web/docs/datatable-tutorial/simple_table.md

 ```
 We need to start by defining our columns that describe the shape of our data.
 The column var should be typed as a `list` of `dict` (`list[dict]`), where each item describes the attributes of a single column in the table.

-Each dict has these variables below:
+Each column dict recognizes the keys below:
 1. title: The text to display in the header of the column
 2. id: An id for the column, if not defined, will default to a lower case of title
 3. width: The width of the column